 Downtown Tempe is the heart of the city, offering community events, public art pieces, local shops and one-of-a-kind restaurants.

 Thanks to the award-winning American architect Antoine Predock, ASU Art Museum offers a multitude of photo opportunities before you even enter the building.
-Once you’re inside, explore groundbreaking contemporary art pieces by world-renowned artists and ASU students in various mediums, including ceramics, sculpture, installations and paintings.
+Once inside, explore groundbreaking contemporary art pieces by world-renowned artists and ASU students in various mediums, including ceramics, sculpture, installations and paintings.

 Photo tip: Use the various lines in the design of the building’s exterior, along with midday shadows, for the most interesting angles.

-Even if you’re not catching a Broadway-worthy production at ASU Gammage, it’s well worth seeing for its show-stopping architecture, designed by legendary architect Frank Lloyd Wright.
+Even if you’re not catching a Broadway-worthy production at ASU Gammage, it’s worth seeing for its show-stopping architecture, designed by legendary architect Frank Lloyd Wright.
 Originally designed to be an opera house in Bagdad, this iconic Tempe landmark will make your photo oh-so-special.

 Tempe Marketplace is more than a shopping center: It’s a one-stop destination for live music, blockbuster movies, delicious dining and, of course, photo ops.
-Whether you’re posting a foodstagram at Barrio Queen or sharing a shopping selfie from Divaz Boutique, there’s no shortage of great photo opportunities.
+Whether you’re posting a foodstagram at Barrio Queen or sharing a shopping selfie from Creations Boutique, there’s no shortage of great photo opportunities.

 Photo tip: Make full use of the retail center’s colorful buildings, yearly pop-up art installations, cozy fireplaces and unique water features.